-Monthly average Volcano weather: temperature, rainfall and cloud cover
+Monthly average Hilo weather: temperature, rainfall and cloud cover

-Daily average weather in Volcano: air temperature and cloud cover on a hour-by-hour basis
+Hourly average Hilo weather: air temperature and cloud cover

 All the information on this website deals with average temperatures, and it is very likely that the day-to-day weather deviates from these numbers.

-If you are interested in the current weather conditions and weather forecast for Volcano, please look up the NAOO forecast.
+If you are interested in the current weather conditions and weather forecast for Kona, please look up the NAOO forecast.

-we summarize all the information above in the following table in which you can find the monthly averages for the air temperature, the amount of rainfall, and the percentage of cloud cover.
+we summarize all the information above in the following table.
+In the table you find the monthly averages for the air temperature, the amount of rainfall and the percentage of cloud cover.

 |month||Temperature (°F)||Rainfall (in)||Cloud Frequency (%)|